Plot > Categorical: Grouped Columns...

 Specify where to output the calculated data. |

-This X-Function creates a grouped column/bar plot from indexed data.
-You can specify the input range (possible to include Y error columns) and the grouping range with specified sequences.
+This X-Function creates a grouped column/bar plot or grouped scatter plot from indexed data.
+You can specify the input range (possible to include Y error columns), the grouping range and the label source with specified sequences.

 Note: in Origin 2017 or ealier versions, this X-Function is not accessible from LabTalk script.
 To plot grouped column/bar chart from script, you will need to use